rogerwinkler/4members/README.md

 insight and inspiration through their donations of code, documentation and instructions.
 They are so many, we can not thank each and everyone individually.
-But we would like to name a few of the people and resources they provide on the web, that have directly influenced this project:
+But we would like to name a few of the people and  their resources, that have directly influenced this project:

 - Cody Seibert: Full Stack Web App using Vue.js & Express.js (https://www.youtube.com/watch?v=Fa4cRMaTDUI&list=PLWKjhJtqVAbnadueQ-C5keMQQiQau_i0D).